Chinese mythology: Fuxi and the Yellow River map

-Shennong and the Flame Emperors
+Shennong and Yan Emperor(s)

 Shennong is variously translated as "Divine Farmer" or "Divine Peasant", or "Agriculture God", and also known as the Wugushen (Spirit of the Five Grains) and Wuguxiandi "First Deity of the Five Grains".
 Shennong is a mythological Chinese deity in Chinese folk religion and venerated as a mythical sage ruler of prehistoric China.
-Shennong's descendants began to style themselves as Flame Emperors, or Yandi.
-Yandi was sometimes considered an important mythological emperor, but better considered as series of emperors bearing the same title, the "Flame Emperor(s)".
+Shennong's descendants began to style themselves as Yan Emperor (Yandi), or Flame Emperor.
+Yandi is often considered an important mythological emperor, although Yandi is sometimes considered as series of emperors bearing the same title, the "Yan Emperor(s)" or "Flame Emperor(s)".
 Yan literally means "flame", implying that Yan Emperor's people possibly uphold a symbol of fire as their tribal totems.
 K. C. Wu speculates that this appellation may be connected with the use of fire to clear the fields in slash and burn agriculture.
 And, Yandi is also a Red Emperor.

-Huangdi, the "Yellow Emperor", and Leizu
+Yellow Emperor and Leizu

-One of the more important figures in Chinese mythology is Huang Di, sometimes translated into English as Yellow Emperor.
+One of the more important figures in Chinese mythology is the Yellow Emperor, or Huang Di.
 His original name was Yellow Soil or Huangdi where di was the Chinese word for soil or ground.
 He was named after the Yellow Soil in the Yellow River Basin area where Chinese civilization was thought to have originated.
 Future generations later changed it to di or emperor in order to give Huangdi a more sovereign-sounding name.
 He also appears as Xuanyuan.
 Huang Di is also referred to as one of the Five August ones, and one of the few consistent members of the list.
 There were also other colored emperors, such as Black, Green, Red, and White.
 According to some mythology, Huang Di was the son of Shaodian, who was the half-brother of Yan Di.
 Huang Di's mother was said to be Fubao.
 Huang Di's wife Leizu is supposed to have invented sericulture.
 In some versions Cangjie invented writing during the reign of Huang Di.
 The Yellow Emperor is said to have fought a great battle against Chiyou.
 Huangdi had various wives and many descendants, including Shaohao (leader of the Dongyi).